WA Health provides immunisation education to health professionals within the State.

 - It is your responsibility to store this certificate safely as it is evidence of completing the update.

-Read more about Using the Online Immunisation Update, including software requirements.
+Read more about Using the WA Health Influenza Immunisation Module including software requirements.

 Aboriginal health worker immunisation course